BMIRDS/medical-image-preprocessing/README.md

 7. **svs to png**
 8. duplicate files to balance the class distribution of a folder:
 9. delete files in a validation folder until all folders have at most *n* images:
+10. clean whitespace in a folder of images

 ## Dependencies